AckerlyXu/heima/articles/storage/storage-custom-domain-name.md

 ---
 title: Configure a custom domain name for your Azure Blob storage endpoint | Azure
-description: Use the Azure Portal to map your own canonical name (CNAME) to the Blob storage endpoint in an Azure Storage account.
+description: Use the Azure portal to map your own canonical name (CNAME) to the Blob storage endpoint in an Azure Storage account.
 services: storage
 documentationcenter: ''
-author: mmacy
+author: forester123
-manager: timlt
+manager: digimobile
 editor: tysonn

 ms.assetid: aaafd8c5-eacb-49dc-8c8b-3f7011ad5e92